edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 {% include figure image_path="/content/uploads/2013/06/WOC.png" caption="Figure 4: WAN Optimization Controllers" %}

-One vendor offering such devices is Silver Peak, which offers An interesting tool with its[Throughput Calculator](https://www.silver-peak.com/calculator/throughput-calculator) from Silver Peak.
+One vendor offering such devices is Silver Peak, which offers An interesting tool with its [Throughput Calculator](https://www.silver-peak.com/calculator/throughput-calculator) from Silver Peak.
 Similar to the tool from Switch.ch, it will show you the maximum transfer speed that is possible with a given RTT and packet loss rate, while assuming a default TCP window size of 64K. in addition it will also show you the throughput that would be possible over the same link using a Silver Peak WOC pair.

 #### Content Distribution Networks (CDN)